py4j/py4j/py4j-web/getting_started.rst

 Where to go from here
 ---------------------

+* You can read the :doc:`Advanced Topics <advanced_topics>` to learn more about collections, callbacks and the Py4J memory and threading model.
 * You can explore the :doc:`Py4J Python API <py4j_python>` or the :doc:`Py4J Java API <py4j_java>`.
 * Look at the :doc:`FAQ <faq>`.